 Vestis Corporation (VSTS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 27, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Vestis Corporation ("Vestis" or the "Company") (NYSE: VSTS ).
+LOS ANGELES, July 3, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Vestis Corporation ("Vestis" or the "Company") (NYSE: VSTS ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR VESTIS INVESTMENTS, CLICK HERE BEFORE AUGUST 8, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VESTIS CORPORATION (VSTS), CLICK HERE BEFORE AUGUST 8, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?